 To protect against such risks, the Company has appointed the audit and compliance department, which is independent from management, to monitor and follow the operations of the Company under the relevant regulations and policies of the Company, as well as informing the Company of any changes in the rules and regulations of SEC and SET.
+Such as the criteria for offer for sale of Convertible Debentures permission change by announcement of The Capital Market Supervisory Board No. Torjor 17/2018 subject: Offer for sale of new Convertible Debentures permission of SEC.

-The group of major shareholders to influence corporate policy, management or operation of the company significantly (as of December 29, 2017) is a Milindachinla Group (Mr. Praphol Milindachinla, Chairman of Executive Officer holds as 23.557% and Mrs. Vimolwan Milindachinla holds as 0.823%).
+The group of major shareholders to influence corporate policy, management or operation of the company significantly (as of December 28, 2018) is a Milindachinla Group hold as 24.38% (Mr. Praphol Milindachinla, holds as 23.557% and Mrs. Vimolwan Milindachinla holds as 0.823%).
 The Company there is no shareholding agreement between the major shareholders in matters that affect the management of the Company.